mdn/content/files/en-us/web/api/attr/namespaceuri/index.md

 The following example shows the results for a prefixed attribute in a case of an HTML element, and of a SVG element.
 As HTML doesn't handle namespaces, it will always return `null` in that case.
-In the case of the SVG element, it will return the URI of the XML specification about namespaces, `http://www.w3.org/XML/1998/namespace`.
+In the case of the SVG element, it will return the URI of the XML namespace, `http://www.w3.org/XML/1998/namespace`.

 ### HTML Content